AngieLCerrutti/AlphaFoldXplore/README.md

 A simple program to simplify the use of [AlphaFold](https://github.com/deepmind/alphafold), visualization of protein structures and other metrics for the end user.

+Only for Colab as of the current version.

 [![Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/AngieLCerrutti/AlphaFoldXplore/blob/main/example/AlphaFoldXplore_example.ipynb)